J. Patrick Hornbeck II

 M.St. - Oxford University

 B.A. - Georgetown University

 Late medieval and early modern Christianity; the English and continental reformations of the sixteenth century; Lollardy/Wycliffism; heresy and orthodoxy; contemporary American Roman Catholicism; religious affiliation and disaffiliation

 Hornbeck, a native of Phoenix, Arizona, received his D.Phil. in Theology/Ecclesiastical History from the University of Oxford in 2007; he also earned his master’s at Oxford, where he was Senior Scholar of Christ Church and a Jack Kent Cooke Foundation Graduate Scholar.
 Previously, he was valedictorian of Georgetown College, Georgetown University, graduating with degrees in theology and medieval studies in 2003.
-He currently serves as the Theology Department’s associate chair for undergraduate studies at the Rose Hill campus and is co-director of Fordham College at Rose Hill’s Matteo Ricci Seminar, in which he works with students who are interested in applying for nationally and internationally prestigious scholarships and fellowships.
+He serves as chair of the Theology Department and as co-director of Fordham College at Rose Hill’s Matteo Ricci Seminar, in which he works with students who are interested in applying for nationally and internationally prestigious scholarships and fellowships.

-Current scholarly projects include an introduction to the study of lollardy (A Companion to Lollardy, Brill, 2013); an online effort to digitize and make publicly available the writings of John Wyclif; and articles on aspects of medieval, early modern, and contemporary religion.
+Current scholarly projects include an extensive, interview-based study of deconversion in contemporary American Roman Catholicism (with Graduate School of Religion and Religious Education colleague Tom Beaudoin); an online effort to digitize and make publicly available the writings of John Wyclif; and articles on aspects of medieval, early modern, and contemporary religion.

-Wycliffite Spirituality, ed. and trans., with Stephen E. Lahey and Fiona Somerset (Classics of Western Spirituality Series, Paulist Press, forthcoming 2012)
+, ed. and trans., with Stephen E. Lahey and Fiona Somerset (Classics of Western Spirituality Series, Paulist Press, 2013)